-You must get transplant services from the IOE facility we designate to perform the transplant you need.
+The amount you will pay for covered transplant services depends on where you get the care.
+Your cost share will be lower when you get transplant services from the facility we designate to perform the transplant you need.
 Transplant services received from an IOE facility are subject to the network copayment, payment percentage, deductible, maximum out-of-pocket and limits, unless stated differently in this booklet and schedule of benefits.
+You may also get transplant services at a non-IOE facility, but your cost share will be higher.
+Transplant services received from a non-IOE facility are subject to the out-of-network copayment, payment percentage, deductible, maximum out-of-pocket, and limits, unless stated differently in this booklet and schedule of benefits.

 If there are no IOE facilities assigned to perform your transplant type in your network, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
-If you don't get your transplant services at the facility we designate, they will not be covered services.
+If you don't get your transplant services at the facility we designate, your cost share will be higher.

 Many pre and post transplant medical services, even routine ones, are related to and may affect the success of your transplant.
-If your transplant care is being coordinated by the National Medical Excellence® (NME) program, all medical services must be managed through NME so that you receive the highest level of benefits at the appropriate facility.
+If your transplant care is being coordinated by the National Medical Excellence[®] (NME) program, all medical services must be managed through NME so that you receive the highest level of benefits at the appropriate facility.
 This is true even if the covered service is not directly related to your transplant.